 For more detailed information about your W-2, please log into the Stratus System, click the green $ sign, go to Taxes (W2 Info), and click the blue “Explain My W2” button.
 If you have any other questions or need more clarification about your W-2, please contact our payroll department (talk or text 801-984-1328 or email email@example.com).

 How can I avoid having to process W-2s for my employees next year?

 We're glad you asked!
 If you're tired of handling mundane administrative tasks (like issuing W-2s) and considering a more efficient option like HR Outsourcing, we'd love to help.
-Simply complete the form below and one of our Stratus.hr Business Development Reps will be in touch with you shortly.
+Simply book a consultation and one of our Stratus.hr Business Development Reps will be in touch with you shortly.